OUR BOOKING TERMS

 11. PRICE AND PAYMENT

-11.3 What happens if we got the price wrong.
+11.3.
+What happens if we got the price wrong.
 It is always possible that, despite our efforts, some of the services we sell may be incorrectly priced.
-We will normally check prices before accepting your booking so that, where the services’ correct price at your order date is less than our stated price at your order date, we will charge the lower amount.
-If the services’ correct price at your order date is higher than the price stated to you, we will contact you for your instructions before we accept your booking.
+We will normally check prices before accepting your booking so that, where the correct price for the services at your order date is less than our stated price at your order date, we will charge the lower amount.
+If the correct price for the services at your order date is higher than the price stated to you, we will contact you for your instructions before we accept your booking.
 If we accept and process your booking where a pricing error is obvious and unmistakeable and could reasonably have been recognised by you as a mispricing, we may end the contract and refund you any sums you have paid.

 12. PRACTICAL CONSIDERATIONS

-12.2 Model appointments are carried out by our students under supervision from our tutors.
-Models should be aware that they are receiving a discounted service and therefore we will not be held responsible for unsatisfactory results.
+12.2.
+Model appointments are carried out by our students under supervision from our tutors.
+Models should be aware that they are receiving a discounted service, to reflect the level of skill, expertise, experience, qualification and/or training that the practitioner has and therefore we will not be held responsible for unsatisfactory results.

-12.3 Cancellations or rearrangements made within 48 hours of the appointment time will result in loss of deposit.
+12.3.
+Cancellations or rearrangements for any services made within 48 hours of the appointment time will result in loss of deposit.
 You will also lose your deposit if you fail to show up to your appointment.

 13. OTHER IMPORTANT INFORMATION

-13.1 Copyright: Please note that all training manuals, materials, pictures, videos or any website content and anything you receive from us is the sole property of The Academy of Beauty and Aesthetics Ltd. You must not attempt to copy or use without our consent or share any part of our material with a third party otherwise you may be liable for breach of these terms and/or copyright infringement.
+13.1.
+Copyright: Please note that all training manuals, materials, pictures, videos or any website content and anything you receive from us is the sole property of TABA UK Academy Ltd. You must not attempt to copy or use without our consent or share any part of our material with a third party otherwise you may be liable for breach of these terms and/or copyright infringement.

 14. OUR RESPONSIBILITY FOR LOSS OR DAMAGE SUFFERED BY YOU